ggs67/check_bacula_jobs/README.md

 This is a Nagios / Icinga(2) plugin to monitor the status of completed backup jobs for a given client

-Currently only bacula installations with PostgreSQL database are supported
+This version of the script supports bacula installations with PostgreSQL or MySQL database

 ## IMPORTANT NOTES